Retro-Devils/Mugen-Pi-4/README.md

   - No more scripts(.sh) it directly launches exes from retropie.

-           NOTE :Retropie will still see read and launch .sh
+           NOTE :Retropie will still see and launch .sh

   - Qjoypad auto loads layout with same name as exe.